 The same can be true for vintage sellers.
 A fact of life is that sometimes your customers will be buying things to resell.
-If so then they will appreciate a receipt as a record of how much they paid and for tax purposes.
-You will have got the sale you wanted, and making their life a wee bit easier may encourage more purchases from them in the future.
+If so then they will will be pleased to discover a receipt as a record of how much they paid and for tax purposes.
+You will have got the sale you wanted, and making their life a wee bit easier may encourage then to buy from you in the future.

 When you buy online from a “big company” you will always get a receipt.
 It is somewhat standard business practice.
-Therefore when doing so yourself you are helping your little business to look more professional.
+So, when doing the same thing yourself, you are helping your little business to look more professional.
 This is reassuring to customers.

 Personally I think the benefits of including a receipt more than justify the tiny cost in paper and ink to do so.

 I would love to hear your thoughts on this subject 🙂